 The Rockford Region of Illinois is a proven location for the globally expanding logistics industry.
 Countless companies have chosen to locate and expand their warehouse, distribution and logistics service operations in the area over the last 10 years:

-- UPS made Rockford its second-largest U.S. air hub when it invested $30 Million in an expansion at the Chicago Rockford International Airport (RFD);
+- UPS made Rockford has invested $15 Million in an additional expansion at the Chicago Rockford International Airport (RFD);

-- Other successful logistics operations include Pierce Distribution, YRC Freight, Americold, Bon-Ton Stores, Con-way Freight, CH Robinson and Landstar Inway.
+- Other successful logistics operations include UPS, Fed-Ex, Meibord, Pierce Distribution, YRC Freight, Americold, Con-way Freight, CH Robinson and Landstar Inway.

 These companies continue to choose the Rockford Region because of its strengths in Location, Logistics and Labor.